Existence and applications of Ricci flows via pseudolocality: Proof of existence

 \section{Proof of existence}

 Perelman's pseudolocality is applied to give the following estimate of the lifespan of Ricci flow solutions. \begin{lem} Let $\delta_0$ and $\epsilon_0$ be the constants in Theorem \ref{thm: pseudolocality} (where $A>0$ can be arbitrarily chosen).
-Let $(M^n,g(t)), t\in[0,T)$ be a complete Ricci flow solution with bounded curvature, where $T$ is the maximal existence time.
-Suppose there is $r>0$, such that $S(g(0)) \geq -\frac{1}{r^2}$ on $M$ and the $\delta_0-$almost Euclidean isoperimetric inequality holds in $B_{g(0)}(x,r)$ for all $x\in M$, then $T\geq \epsilon_0^2 r^2$. \end{lem} \begin{proof} Since $T$ is the maximal existence time, if $T<0$ then
+Let $(M^n,g(t)), t\in[0,T)$ be a complete Ricci flow solution, { \blue where $T>0$, such that $g(t)$ has bounded curvature for each $t\in[0,T)$, and